Skip to main content

 • Possible Wohngeld amount: approximately €200–300 per month

-The exact calculation depends on net income (after taxes and mandatory deductions) and current Wohngeld tables.
+This example is approximate.
+The exact calculation depends on net income (after taxes and mandatory deductions) and the current Wohngeld tables; the Mietstufe logic (I–VII) is unchanged.

 How to Apply